-Instant Pot Rosé Risotto and 9 other Rosé Recipes ~ it’s all about the wonderful world of Rosé today, with lots of Valentine worthy inspiration, including a unique rosé wine infused risotto that takes just 6 minutes in your Instant Pot!
+Instant Pot Rosé Risotto is a unique rosé wine infused risotto that takes just 6 minutes in your Instant Pot!

 There was a time when you’d be teased mercilessly for drinking Rosé, but not anymore.
 It’s cool now, and I’m glad, because I’ve always been a fan.
 Rosé wine is actually a red wine, made from red grapes.
 It’s that beautiful blush pink color because the winemakers only allow the skins to macerate in the juice for a short period.
 Rosé makes a refreshing cocktail, but it’s a versatile ingredient in other recipes, too.
 I use it as the base for this unusual rosé risotto.